AfricaAnimalsAsiaEuropeReptilesTurtles

 Appearance

-European pond turtle is one of several fresh water turtle species living in Europe.
-Although its appearance varies depending on the inhabited areas, it is usually easily distinguished by its bright yellow or golden spots on its carapace and skin (as well for immature as adult turtles).
+The European pond turtle is one of several freshwater turtle species living in Europe.
+Although its appearance varies depending on the inhabited areas, it is usually easily distinguished by its bright yellow or golden spots on its carapace and skin (for both immature and adult turtles).

 Due to its spectacular look, it has become a desired pet.
-Some populations are completely black with only few spots nonetheless.
+Some populations, nonetheless, are completely black with only a few spots.

 Northern and southern turtles